All Episodes

 And there's obviously a total absence of any critical thinking in our country.

-There's just total buy-in acquiescence to the state.
+There's just total buy-in, acquiescence to the state.

-You know, I can't tell you.
+You know, I can't tell.

 I watched last night.